lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session02_say.md

 e.
 A web version of Excel will open on your screen, showing charts from your facility's data.

+f.
+First, let's see how to manipulate the view with the various scroll bars:

+- A scroll bar on the far right lets you move up and down to see the entire data UI screen.

+- Another bar on the right side allows you to move up and down to see a list of variables that you can include in charts.

+- Then, just like you have in Excel, there are vertical and horizontal scroll bars to move up and down rows and left and right across columns.

+g.
+Next let's look at the various worksheet tabs at the bottom of the Excel file, from left to right:

+- Control - you can click on the cell next to the word "Station" and select your station number, then click "Get Clinic List"

+- ClinicSelection - this is where you select the the clinics your team would like to include in your dataset

+- SPTransfers - data about Suicide Prevention transfers

+h.
+Now let's look at the various worksheet tabs at the bottom of the Excel file:

 2. Let's explore the information available in the BISL sharepoint splash page

 Click on the View dropdown.
 What View options are there and what do they mean?